As our Chief Flickster, Steve, likes to say, the electricity industry is just like buying strawberries (trust him, he

 By definition, a price spike is when the spot price rises above 30 c/kWh.
 The first thing to remember is that the wholesale spot market is just that; a market where prices adjust every half hour based on the shifting levels of demand for and supply of electricity across our country.
 And just as with Steve’s strawberries, that means the price of electricity will fluctuate throughout the year.

 But here at Flick, we believe that markets work much better when they make prices transparent to consumers, informing them about the relative availability of the product being bought.
 And, as a Flick customer, we know you think this too!
 Electricity is such an amazing product that we all need, but we sometimes forget that it’s a finite resource and one that comes at a cost.

 Over the course of each year it’s very normal to experience variability in prices, with some months (or years) fluctuating more than others.
 Some of these changes come in the form of price spikes.
 Most often, these price spikes have occurred when we’ve seen very significant national demand.
-And they were the kind of price levels Flicksters tend to notice and remember as they can genuinely impact a bill week when they occur.
+And they were the kind of price levels that Flicksters on our spot price plan, Freesyle, noticed, because they can genuinely impact a bill week when they occur.

 Despite these anxiety-inducing spot prices, it’s a good idea to take a few deep breaths and look at the overall picture.
 Because electricity trends show that we have significantly more low and average prices than high or spiking prices.
 Take a look: